brunokoga/Montevideo/ultimateEquipment_dir/gear/clothing.md

 **Price** 20 gp; **Weight** 2 lbs.

 These heavy leather boots contain a layer of brick dust that protects your feet from heat.
 You gain fire resistance 2 against fire attacks directed at or under your feet, such as walking across hot coals.
 Repeat or prolonged exposure to fire damage eventually burns the outer leather of the boots, ruining them (typically after about 1d10+20 rounds
-of exposure.
+of exposure).

 Furs

 **Price** 12 gp; **Weight** 5 lbs.

 The most basic of cold-weather gear, animal furs serve to keep their wearers warm.
 Wearing enough fur to cover the body provides a +2 bonus on Fortitude saves to resist cold weather.
-This does not stack with any bonuses gained from the [Survival](skill_dir/survival#_survival skill.
+This does not stack with any bonuses gained from the [Survival](skills/survival#_survival) skill.
 Furs may supplement another outfit.

 Hat